Harbor Square, Beirut

 Harbor Square is a square in Beirut, Lebanon.

 Overview

-Beirut Port originated as a natural harbor, protected by the Ras Beirut promontory.
-The harbor developed in Ottoman times, and was enlarged during the French Mandate and Independence era.
+Beirut Port originated as a natural harbor.
+The harbor then developed in Ottoman times, and was enlarged during the French Mandate and Independence era.

 Construction

 Beirut Port originated as a natural harbor, protected by the Ras Beirut promontory.

 From about 2500 B.C., inhabitants of the Tell worked the bedrock to create the first harbor facilities, allowing small boats to be pulled ashore, while larger ships anchored in relative safety.
 Over the years, the harbor slowly developed until the 1830s, when Ibrahim Pasha initiated the first harbor project by creating an enclosed basin for lighters.
 Although the inauguration of Khan Antoun Bey in 1853 led to some modernization of Beirut Port, the rapid expansion of maritime trade following the construction of the Suez Canal (1859-1871) called for a more ambitious response.
 In 1887, after years of negotiations and with the backing of French investors, permission was granted for the enlargement and modernization of the harbor.
 In 1888, the ‘Compagnie impériale ottomane du Port, des Quais et des Entrepôts de Beyrouth’ was founded in Paris.
 The resulting Ottoman Wall was a significant engineering feat in its day.
 Under the French Mandate, a new jetty extended the Ottoman Wall another 800 meters into the sea, thus creating the largest harbor in the Eastern Mediterranean.
 Throughout the 20th century, Beirut kept its monopoly over maritime transit trade, while two more basins were added to the harbor complex.